sustech-topology/TopCap/README.md

 ## TopNN: topology-enhanced neural networks

-The following corresponds to results in Fig. 5 and Table 2 of experiments with topology-enhanced Gated Recurrent Unit networks.

-This repository corresponding to section 2.2 of the paper contains a collection of Python scripts designed for advanced audio signal processing, feature extraction using topological data analysis, and machine learning experiments.
+This repository corresponds to results in Fig. 5 and Table 2 of experiments with topology-enhanced Gated Recurrent Unit networks.
+It contains a collection of Python scripts designed for advanced audio signal processing, feature extraction using topological data analysis, and machine learning experiments.
 The provided scripts cover a range of functionalities from preprocessing audio signals and extracting persistent homology features, to training topology-enhanced neural network classifiers.